 - Run for or volunteer for a leadership position.

 - Identify what you like and dislike about high school and apply this to your college list.

 - Look for summer programs that highlight your intellectual curiosity.

 - Study for the SAT or ACT.

 - Visit and attend information sessions and tours of colleges that might interest you.

-- Develop/cultivate relationships with teachers that you will want to ask for recommendations.
+- Develop/cultivate relationships with teachers that you will want to ask for letters of recommendations.

 - Don’t let the carefree ways of summer get the best of you.
 Get the bulk of your applications completed during summer break so you can focus on your studies in the fall.
 This also keeps the stress levels in check.